 - More than 200 species of birds makes the Badlands great for bird watching.

 Visit the Badlands National Park website to learn more about the park, like events, the geology of the area, and the history of the park.

 Things to Do at Badlands National Park in Just 4 Hours

 The route is a drive along the Badlands Loop Road (Highway 240) taking in the views at overlooks, hiking along short and easy trails, and keeping a lookout for wildlife over a 39-mile stretch of road.

 Visiting the Badlands National Park with kids?
 The easy trails, natural playgrounds, and fun wildlife make this park great for kids.

 We entered the park at the Northeast Entrance Station, where we bought a new National Parks Annual Pass since ours had recently expired.
 If you plan on visiting at least 3 parks in a year, it’s worth getting the annual pass.

 Big Badlands Overlook

-The first stop is to the overlook to take in the views of Big Badlands.
+The first stop is at the overlook to take in the views of Big Badlands.
 The scenery here is the perfect introduction to the park with the iconic landscape of the rocky formations.

 The next stop is at Door Trailhead, and a chance to get out to walk.

 The Big Badlands Overlook gives a spectacular view from above the badlands, and the Door Trailhead brings you right into them.

 Start on the wide, flat boardwalk for a really easy trail to reach the “Door” – an opening in the wall that leads to views of the Badlands.

 If you’re looking for a little more adventure, head down the short stairway through the “Door” to an area where you can climb in and around the rocks.
 The kids had a blast here.
 You’ll spend most of your time at the Badlands National Park with kids right here – this was one hike where the complaining was only about having to leave.